-Above: When searching for soulful kitchen items, one cannot pass up stylist Nikole Harriot's Harriot Grace, her online shop stocking items like her hand carved spoons shown here.
+Above: When searching for soulful kitchen items, one cannot pass up stylist Nikole Harriot’s Harriot Grace, her online shop stocking items such as her hand-carved spoons shown here.

-If wood is not your prefered medium, see all our Tableware items ranging from enamel to ceramic in our Shop section.
+If wood is not your preferred medium, see all our Tableware items, ranging from enamel to ceramic in our Shop section.